mendix/docs/content/en/docs/appstore/services/oidc-provider.md

 **Limitations**

 * The hybrid resource owner password credentials, and client credential grants are not supported, although the OIDC Provider may contain some (rudimentary) implementation to support them.
-* The OIDC Provider module ignores "email", "phone" and "profile" scope values (as specified by OIDC specs) when the client includes these in an authentication request .
-Instead, the OIDC Provider module will include user claims in an ID-token based on a custom microflow, regardless of the scopes in the request.
+* The OIDC Provider service ignores "email", "phone" and "profile" scope values (as specified by OIDC specs) when the client includes these in an authentication request .
+Instead, the OIDC Provider service will include user claims in an ID-token based on a custom microflow, regardless of the scopes in the request.
 * Front channel and back-channel logout are implemented as alpha features.

 ### 1.3 Dependencies

-This module requires your app to be using Mendix 9.22.0 or higher The following modules need to be imported into your app
+The following modules need to be imported into your app:

 * [Community Commons](https://marketplace.mendix.com/link/component/170) – see [Community Commons](/appstore/modules/community-commons-function-library/) documentation
 * [Mx Model reflection](https://marketplace.mendix.com/link/component/69) – see [Mx Model Reflection](/appstore/modules/model-reflection/) documentation

 ## 2 Installation

-To install the OIDC Provider module in your IAM broker app, you need to import the following into your app:
+To install the OIDC Provider service in your IAM broker app, you need to import the following into your app:

 * [OIDC Provider](https://marketplace.mendix.com/link/component/214681)
 * [Community Commons](https://marketplace.mendix.com/link/component/170)
 * [Mx Model reflection](https://marketplace.mendix.com/link/component/69)
 * [Administration](https://marketplace.mendix.com/link/component/23513)

-The module then needs to be configured as described below.
+The service then needs to be configured as described below.

 ## 3 Configuring IAM Broker

-The steps in this section set up the app which is running as an IAM Broker using the OIDC Provider module.
+The steps in this section set up the app which is running as an IAM Broker using the OIDC Provider service.

 ### 3.1 Configure Security